Inference for Gaussian Processes with Mat\'ern Covariogram on Compact Riemannian Manifolds: Gaussian Processes in Euclidean spaces

 where $\sigma^2 > 0$ is called the partial sill or spatial variance, $\alpha > 0$ is the {scale or decay parameter}, $\nu > 0$ is a smoothness parameter, $\Gamma(\cdot)$ is the Gamma function, and $K_{\nu}(\cdot)$ is the modified Bessel function of the second kind of order $\nu$ \cite[Section 10]{AS65}.
-The Mat\'ern covariogram in \eqref{eq:materncovr} is isotropic and its spectral density is
+The Mat\'ern covariogram in \eqref{eq:materncovr} is isotropic and its spectral density \changedreviewertwo{(also known as the Hankel-Fourier transform, \cite{genton2001classes}) is given by}

-On a Riemannian manifold, where the linear structure of $\RR^d$ is missing, the above definition of the Mat\'ern covariogram is no longer valid.
-Nevertheless, there is an equivalent definition of the Mat\'ern process that does not rely on the linear structure of $\RR^d$.
-We recall the following lemma. \begin{lemma}[\cite{whittle1963stochastic}] The Mat\'ern process $Z$ parametrized by $(\nu,\alpha,\sigma^2) $ satisfies the following Stochastic Partial Differential Equation (SPDE):